saten-private/github-sponsors-readme-action/README.md

 ### Modifying the Template 🔧

-You can modify the template that gets generated in your file by using the `template` input.
+You can modify the template for each tier that gets generated in your file by using the `tier-templates-json` input.
 This input allows you to leverage mustache templating to modify what is displayed.
 The following values are available.

 | Status       | Description                                                                                                                                                              |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |